watsh-rajneesh/amigo-chatbot/deploy/README.md

 If you see this error - https://github.com/docker/kitematic/issues/1193

-Remove all host only interfaces from my virtualbox (VirtualBox => Preferences => Network => Host-only networks), then delete ~/.docker/ folder and exit virtualbox.
+Solution is to remove all host only interfaces from virtualbox (VirtualBox => Preferences => Network => Host-only networks), then delete ~/.docker/ folder and exit virtualbox.
 Launch virtualbox GUI and ensure there is no error.
 Delete VMs if you dont need or